 Michelle Rodriguez, actress.
 Was expelled from five different schools during high school (for fighting and for questioning her teachers).
 She dropped out of high school but later earned her GED.
 Briefly attended business school before quitting to pursue her career as an actress.
 Never attended college.

 Seth Rogan, actor, comedian, and screenwriter.
-Dropped out of high school.
+He dropped out of high school to act in the Freaks and Geeks TV series.

 Roy Rogers, aka Leonard Slye, singing cowboy, actor.
 Dropped out of high school.
 As he noted, I did pretty well “for a guy who never finished high school and used to yodel at square dances.”